Harold Gustave Dick

 Everything went according to plan until Captain Tom Cross’s Company A came ashore.
 Almost simultaneously, mortar bursts could be heard in the vicinity of Hill 84, and the rifle company took off at the trot to help out Company B. Dutifully, the machine gunners covered the movement, then packed up to follow.

 They had gone only a few yards into the trees when one of the gunners looked over his shoulder.
 “I think the Raiders are in back of us,” he piped up hopefully.
-He could not have been more wrong: the figures behind him were Japanese, and closing fast.
+He could not have been more wrong.

-Anderson and Aidigi were wounded seconds later; then the corporal in charge and the remaining ammo carrier were hit.
-The entire squad was out of action before they could even deploy their weapon.
 Ed Poppendick dropped to the ground beside Harold Dick’s lifeless body and lay motionless as the fight swept around him.
-Eventually, the surrounded Marines managed to fight their way back to an amphibious rescue and safety.
+Eventually, the surrounded Marines managed to work their way back to an amphibious rescue and safety.